WayfindingWizards/WayfindingApp/README.md

 6. Go to WayfindingApp/unity/builds/ios and export

-7. Open up awesomeproject.xcworkspace in Xcode and expand Unity-iPhone.xcproject
+7. Open up awesomeproject.xcworkspace in Xcode and expand the section 'Unity-iPhone'

 8. Click on the folder labled 'Data' and where it says 'Target Membership' on the right side of the screen, make sure 'UnityFramework' is checked.